Another topic that’s been coming up a lot recently is the topic of sitting.

 2) What type of surface I was sitting on.

-If the SI joints are out of alignment, it means that the surfaces of the ilium and the sacrum aren’t lined up the way they are supposed to be.
+Regardless of which pattern of misalignment you may have, when the joint is out of place, it means the surfaces of the ilium and the sacrum aren’t lined up the way they are supposed to be.

 The surfaces of each of these bones have interlocking “bumps and grooves” — where the ilium has a bump, the sacrum has a groove, and vice versa.
 This is what helps the joint to stay in place and maintain stability.
 However, when the joint is misaligned, you instead have the pain of “bump on bump,” which I think can be extra painful if you’re also sitting down and putting pressure on the area even further.